Quick decision: Business Central vs NetSuite

 -

-NetSuite is the all-inclusive resort — you get everything, but you’ll pay a premium.
+NetSuite is the all-inclusive resort.
+You get a lot under one vendor, but you’ll pay a premium.

 Business Central shines in: